pa3axa/DAC_PI4_OCXO/README.md

 frequency and Callsign in both PI4 and CW-FSK.

 The board is designed around the CTI-OSC5A2B02\
-10Mhz OCXO which is still avialable for reasonable\
+10Mhz OCXO which is still available for reasonable\
 prices on AliExpress.

 For PI4 operation a 1 PPM signal is needed to sync\